Jul 26, 2024 | Pub Crawl Budapest

 9. Margaret Island

-Escape the hustle and bustle of the city by visiting Margaret Island, a tranquil oasis in the middle of the Danube River.
-Explore its gardens, take a leisurely walk or rent a bike to enjoy the scenic views.
-The island also offers a range of recreational activities, including swimming pools, an outdoor theater, and even a musical fountain!
+Fortunately distance and a bit of effort can take you out of the thirst and bustle of the city, for example, to Margaret Island, the tranquil oasis in the middle of the Danube River.
+It has gardens to explore, the walk is a leisure and biking is available to enjoy scenic views.
+Additionally it is providing with a range of recreational activities like swimming pools, outdoor theater and even a musical fountain!

 10. Danube Promenade

-Finally, take a stroll along the Danube Promenade, a scenic walkway stretching from the Chain Bridge to the Elizabeth Bridge.
-Enjoy breathtaking views of the river and its neighboring landmarks, such as the Hungarian Parliament Building and the Buda Castle.
-End your day with a river cruise to see Budapest’s illuminated beauty at night.
+The last option [would be] to take a stroll along the Danube Promenade, the scenic walkway from Chain Bridge to Elizabeth Bridge.
+Imagine enjoying the breath taking view of the river and its nearby landmarks including the Hungarian Parliament Building and the Buda Castle.
+After a day spent in Budapest, end it with a river cruise to see the city at night, when its beauty is out in full.

 Group Booking Request